kfelds1/Final_Project/README.md

 Added AI tools for potential use when we are editing our code. - SMB - 03/09/2023 Added prior code from challenges for ideas on the next step of coding - SMB - 03/09/2023 Added the Machine learning code from the Chapter 20 challenge to facilitate the project. - SMB - 03/14/2023 HAPPY PI DAY!!!
+Updated AI questions and uploaded them for the project. -  SMB - 03/14/2023